kallolbecs/BulkWAbot/README.md

 # WhatsApp-Automation-Bulk-Messages-Sender

+Updated code supporting 3 file uploads and lot of bug fixes .
 This project helps to send whatsapp messages without saving contact numbers.
 Simply put contact numbers into CSV file, then run this scripts accordingly to your need.

 ### Supporting Documentation